m4gn0li4/LisaDbg/README.md

 # LisaDbg
-it's a rust dbg, but this will most likely change in the future, it has a small cli interface but the vast majority of available commands are in the context of the app,
+it's a rust dbg, but this will most likely change in the future, it has a small cli interface but the vast majority of available commands are in the context of the app
 # here is the cli interface :

 ```